Heating not working properly? Read our thermostat troubleshooting tips, and learn what to look for.

 For homes without cooling, the thermostat controls the furnace.
 SF Gate Home Guides contributor Robert Korpella provides effective and time-tested steps in troubleshooting a home thermostat that can help both you and specialists in Maplewood, MN heating & air conditioning.

-Here’s how to check if your system still works properly and efficiently, or if your thermostat is bad.
+Here are our thermostat troubleshooting tips to check if your system still works properly and efficiently, or if your thermostat is bad.

 1. Test the thermostat’s working condition